TradeMe/tractor/packages/tractor-plugin-page-objects/docs/page objects.md

 A **Page Object** is composed of **Elements** and **Actions**.
 An **Element** is a reference to a DOM element, or group of DOM elements, and an **Action** is a set of **Interactions** on those elements.

-Let's dive a bit deeper and explore how to create robust **Page Objects**!
+Let's dive a bit deeper and explore how to create robust, extensible **Page Objects**!

 ## Composition: